leo-generali/frontend-nanodegree-mobile-portfolio/README.md

 ####Background Pizzas
 - Changed the number of background pizzas generated on page load.
 The website used to create 200 pizzas.
 Now, the site creates a number of pizzas based on the width and height of the users browser window.
 For my desktop, this was typically around ~25.
 This GREATLY increased framerate.a
 - Move var items = document.getElementsByClassName('mover') outside of updatePositions.
 It did not need to be recreated everytime updatePositions was run.
+- Move other various variable declarations outside of for-loops

 ####Slider Pizzas
 - Used more efficient DOM queries